amitgambhir/rag-ai-agent/README.md

 ## 💡 Current Limitations

-- Web ingestion works best with static pages (no login required, minimal JavaScript).
-- No auto-refresh of vector DB (must click "Refresh" or rerun pipeline).
-- No memory or chat history yet — answers are stateless.
-- Only supports PDFs and URLs for now — Word, TXT, and emails are not yet supported.

 ---

 ## 🌱 Planned Enhancements

-- 🔁 Auto-ingestion when files/URLs change
 - 🧠 Multi-step reasoning via LangGraph or function-calling agents
 - 📃 Upload support from UI
-- 🗒️ Chat history + feedback
-- 📊 Analytics dashboard for queries
-- ✅ CI/CD integration and test coverage

 ---

-## 📄 License

-MIT License.
-Feel free to fork, extend, and contribute.

 ---